maikherbig/AIDeveloper/README.md

 # Installation
 There is a tutorial video (ca. 1min. short) on YouTube.
-In this video, I show you how to get AIDeveloper running on your Windows 7 or Windows 10 PC.
+In this video, I show you how to get AIDeveloper running on your PC.
 [![Alternate Text](/art/Youtube_Link_Tutorial0_v01.png)](https://youtu.be/uqygHsVlCCM "AIDeveloper Tutorial 0")